Create guidelines for channel names

 - Rename a channel to something more appropriate.

 - Archive a channel to remove it from the list of active channels.

 - Delete a channel to remove it and all of its contents from your workspace.

-Tip: Threads let you respond directly to a message in a channel, and keep all replies, images, and files organized in a single conversation.
+Tip: threads let you respond directly to a message in a channel and keep all replies, images and files organised in a single conversation.
 They can help members of a channel have multiple conversations at once without distracting others.

-Channels are where a majority of work happens in Slack, and consistency will go a long way in keeping your workspace organized.
+Channels are where a majority of work happens in Slack and consistency will go a long way in keeping your workspace organised.
 Here are some additional tips to keep on hand as your workspace continues to grow:

 - Set default channels for new members so they can access the most important information in your workspace from day one.

-- If you're on a paid plan, you can create user groups and set different default channels for each one.
+- If you're on a paid subscription, you can create user groups and set different default channels for each one.